crashoverride777/swifty-sk-scroll-view/README.md

 A helper class to add a UIScrollView to your SpriteKit scenes.

-The helper will automatically forward button presses in the SKScene and on Node subclass.
+The helper will automatically forward button presses to the relvant SKScene and to node subclasses.

-It works best for smaller scrollable lists for things such as character select screens.
-If you want something like a level select screen where there will be alot of buttons than its better to use a UICollectionView.
+It works best for smaller scrollable lists, if you want something like a level select screen where there will be alot of buttons than its better to use a UICollectionView.

 # How to use